sv-tools/mongoifc/README.md

 The Interfaces for the MongoDB driver

+## Versioning Policy

+The `mongoifc` code is stabilized, so now the version will match the version of the MongoDB driver since `v1.8.0`.

+In case of need for bug fixes in `mongoifc`, the version will be in this format `v1.8.1-N`, where `v1.8.1` is the version of MongoDD driver and `N` is a patch of `mongoifc`.

 ## :bangbang: **Important**

 It is not a simple drop in replacement because of the limitations in Go.